pd-projects/hugo-puredata.info/content/objects/unpack.md

 description: get elements of compound messages
 categories:
 - object
+pdcategory: General
 last_update: '0.33'
 see_also:
 - pack
 - trigger
 arguments:
+- type: list
-  list: 'symbols that define atoms''s type: float'',  ''symbol'',  and ''pointer'',  all
+  description: 'symbols that define atoms''s type: float'',  ''symbol'',  and ''pointer'',  all
     of which can be abreviatted (default: f f).'
 inlets:
   1st: